This documentation is for Legacy Checkbox Version 6. Please visit our Checkbox Version 7 Documentation page for current user guides.

-The General Data Protection Regulation, or GDPR as it’s more commonly known, goes into effect on May 25, 2018.
-It replaces its predecessor, the Data Protection Directive, in an effort to provide more stringent protection of the personal data of EU residents.
+The EU General Data Protection Regulation, or GDPR as it’s more commonly known, is in effect as of May 25, 2018.
+It replaces its predecessor, the Data Protection Directive (and the implementation laws in the various EU member states), in an effort to provide more streamlined and uniform protection of the personal data of EU residents.

-If you do business in Europe, have European employees, or otherwise collect or store information from anyone living in the EU, then you will likely need to comply with the GDPR.
-For the purposes of this article, if you use Checkbox to import user information or receive survey responses from anyone living in the EU, that data collection and processing is subject to the GDPR.
-This is true regardless of what country you reside in, where your business is located, or where your Checkbox data is stored.
+If you do business in Europe, have European employees or customers, or otherwise collect or store information about anyone living in the EU, then GDPR will likely apply to you, either directly or indirectly.
+For the purposes of this article, if you use Checkbox to import user information or receive survey responses from anyone living in the EU, that data is protected by GDPR, regardless of what country you reside in, where your business is located, or where your Checkbox data is stored.

-When it comes to the data collected and stored in your Checkbox Survey account, GDPR compliance is a joint responsibility between you as the account or survey administrator and Checkbox.
-This article will summarize the requirements of the GDPR and how Checkbox plans to meet its GDPR obligations by the May 25th deadline.
-It will also list some of the obligations that account or survey administrators have with regard to the storage and protection of personal data in Checkbox.
+When it comes to the data collected and stored in your Checkbox Survey account, GDPR compliance is a joint responsibility between you as the account or survey administrator (i.e. the “data controller”) and Checkbox (i.e. the “data processor”).
+This article will summarize certain requirements of the GDPR and how Checkbox addresses its obligations as a data processor under GDPR.
+It will also list some of the obligations that account or survey administrators may have with regard to the storage and protection of personal data in Checkbox.

 Disclaimer: This article is not intended as legal advice or to offer a fully inclusive list of all GDPR requirements – if you have any questions about your own responsibilities regarding GDPR, we recommend that you consult with an appropriate legal professional.